mazeninvent/Pib-software/README.md

 Pib uses Raspberry Pi and Ubuntu 22.04 LTS.
 After installing Ubuntu procceed to the only step in installation 😁 The shell script installs:
--Git, Curl, Pip, Python3
+- Git, Curl, Pip, Python3
--DepthAI including (OpenCV and Numpy)
+- DepthAI including (OpenCV and Numpy)
--ROS 2 humble
+- ROS 2 humble
 - Tinkerforge software (Brick Daemon, Brick viewer, Python API bindings

 ## Copy this command/s into the Ubuntu terminal to install all Pib software